TooMuchFish/lab-report-3-week-6/lab-report-3.md

 >Then I can use the command "scp cse.java ieng6:~/" to scp my cse.java file into the server.
 >
 ![scp](lab3p4.png)

+# Setup Github Access from ieng6
+for the access from ieng6 from github, we find it by click the setting button and click the "SSH and GPGS"

+# Copy whole directories with scp -r

 # Thank you
 >This is the end of my lab report 3.
 Thanks for your watching.